UPDATED HAIR CARE // LOW SLEEK BUN TUTORIAL

 If you haven’t noticed, the sleek, low bun has quickly become a part of beauty uniform!
 Being so fast and easy to do, it has transformed my everyday look.
 Over the past few years, I’ve had quite the hair journey – from going way too blonde and curling my fine, color processed hair everyday (ekkk so much damage) to going a bit darker and finally finding a low heat styling solution that I love (this cut down on the damage).

 Below I am breaking down my everyday styling steps in a low sleek bun tutorial – with products included.
-At the end of this post I’ve also included a few of my most asked hair care questions, but feel free to sound off in the comments with others that you may have.
+At the end of this post I’ve also included a few of my most asked hair care questions, but feel free DM or email me any other questions you have.
 Happy to help!

 STEP ONE // While my hair is still quite damp I apply Kerastase Blowdry Cream, an amazing heat protectant.
 I have also used this protectant from Kerastase in the past, and love both.
 While I only blow dry my hair for about 2-3 minutes (after step three), I have found heat protectant is so important for my fine, color processed hair – even when I apply heat for just a few short minutes.

 STEP TWO // Using a boar bristle brush (this one also gets rave reviews) I part my hair down the center and smooth out each side.
 This brush is *key* to getting the sleek look I want.
 It is also important to clean your hairbrush once every two weeks (this could vary depending on how much hair you have).
 I usually fill a Tupperware container with warm water and shampoo and let the brush soak face down for about 15 minutes.
 Once the hair has become loose I take the brush out and using a fine tooth comb begin to brush the hair out from base of the bristles outward.